-Well, I was certainly wrong about one prediction..
+Well, I was certainly wrong about this prediction..

 I thought we’d already HAD the Battle of Hogwarts.
 We didn’t really need another.